Friends of NASA Leadership & Management

 STEM: Science, Technology Engineering & Math

 Friends of NASA was founded in 2008 by Dwayne in honor of the 50th anniversary of NASA’s establishment on July 29th, 1958 by U.S. President Dwight D. Eisenhower and as a salute to NASA's multi-agency Phoenix Mars Mission.
 The Phoenix Lander, built by Lockheed Martin, was the first spacecraft to successfully reach a Martian polar region and the first to directly confirm the presence of water ice on the Martian surface.
+This inspiring U.S.-led Mars mission demonstrated international cooperation with partners from Canada, Switzerland, Denmark, Germany, the United Kingdom, the Canadian Space Agency, and the Finnish Meteorological Institute.

-Today, Friends of NASA has grown to over 20,000 professional members worldwide from over 50 countries and is expanding its 165,000+ public followers on social media.
+Today, Friends of NASA has grown to over 22,000 professional members worldwide from over 50 countries and is expanding its 210,000+ public followers on social media.
 Our shared multimedia web content has received over 700 million views (Google verified) and counting!

 For over 30 years, Dwayne has been an enthusiastic supporter of NASA, space exploration and of planetary science as a member of The Planetary Society (a U.S. non-profit and space advocacy organization) co-founded by Dr. Carl Sagan, Dr. Louis Friedman & Dr. Bruce Murray in 1980.

 In 2003, Dwayne produced and narrated a documentary series on the history of international space exploration for China Central Television (CCTV) in Beijing, featuring NASA's many accomplishments.
-He worked in China for 5 years (2003-2008).
+At CCTV-9, Dwayne served as a p

-In April 2008, he represented The Planetary Society's former Executive Director Louis Friedman at a Global Space Development Summit in Beijing in meetings with a U.S. congressional delegation, Chinese space agency officials and envoys from Russia & India.
+In April 2008, Dwayne represented The Planetary Society's former Executive Director Louis Friedman at a Global Space Development Summit in Beijing in meetings with a U.S. congressional delegation, Chinese space agency officials and envoys from Russia & India.
 The Summit organizers were the U.S. Center for Strategic and International Studies (CSIS) and the Chinese Society of Astronautics (CSA).

 Testimonials: